arifulhaqueuc/find-cheap-airfares/README.md

 ===
 This is a Python/Machine Learning application.
 This application helps us find cheap airfares between an origin and one/several destination places using Python Machine learning techniques.

+This is a backend application.
+No frontend is attached to the application yet.

 This repository helps us understand analysing Data retrieved from online source by using Machine Learning algorithm based on given requirements.
 By practicing such application, developers should have a basic level of understanding on how to structure a real life machine learning application.

 This project targets the beginners of Machine Learning who have basic knowledge on Machine Learning algorithms, and would like to see how to implement such algorithm in real life example.